hokandil/health-wellness-coach/README.md

 ### Scenario 2: Daily Check-In
 Multi-agent parallel analysis of sleep, nutrition, energy, and workout readiness.

-### Scenario 3: Tool Usage
-Direct demonstration of nutrition, fitness, and sleep tools.

-### Scenario 4: Interactive Chat
+### Scenario 3: Interactive Chat
 Natural conversation with the health coach.
+Ask questions like:
+- "I want to lose weight"
+- "Create a workout plan for me"
+- "How can I sleep better?"

 ## 🛠️ Project Structure